 Elearning LMS #10 – Tovuti

 Tovuti was founded in 2018.
-This fairly new eLearning LMS is an all-in-one cloud-based tool that lets companies create, deliver, and track their online learning effectiveness.
+This fairly new eLearning LMS website is an all-in-one cloud-based tool that lets companies create, deliver, and track their online learning effectiveness.
 Some of the ways Tovuti creates a social eLearning experience is through:

 - Social profiles – this is where employees can showcase their personality and connect with others.